lumpn/gamedev-workshop/Decoupling/README.md

 Requirements change.
 Software evolves.
 Stay flexible through separation of concerns.

 ## Problem
-Tight coupling between modules of a system means that it's:
+Tight coupling between modules of a system means that it is
-- difficult to reason about individual components in isolation.
+- difficult to reason about individual components in isolation,
-- difficult to test individual components in isolation.
+- difficult to test individual components in isolation, and
 - difficult to reuse individual components.

 All of which make it difficult to understand, maintain, and evolve both individual components and the system as a whole.